Skip to main content

 • include_from_parent: A list of fields from the parent resource to be included in the resource output.
 See the resource relationships section for more details.

-• processing_steps: A list of processing steps to filter and transform the data.
+• processing_steps: A list of processing steps to filter and transform your data.

 • selected: A flag to indicate if the resource is selected for loading.
 This could be useful when you want to load data only from child resources and not from the parent resource.